 - 16. Very gently slide the tape drive half-way into its drive bay, being careful not to damage the small electronic components on the underside of the drive.
 No force is required for a proper internal drive installation. - 17.
-While the tape drive is partially in the drive bay reconnect the controller cable and power lead to the back of the drive.
-Then continue sliding the drive into its bay until the faceplate of the tape drive is flush with the front of the computer.
+While the tape drive is partially in the drive bay, reconnect the controller cable and power lead to the back of the drive.
+Then continue sliding the drive into its bay until the faceplate of the tape drive is flush with the front of the computer. - 18.
+Replace the slot cover screw, removed earlier, to secure the endplate of the tape controller card in its slot. - 19.
+Slide the cover back on the system and replace the cover mounting screws.

-- 18. Replace the slot cover screw, removed earlier, to secure the endplate of the tape controller card in its slot. - 19.
-Slide the cover back on the system and replace the cover mounting screws. - 20.
-Congratulations!
+20. Congratulations!
 You have successfully completed your streaming tape subsystem installation.
-Boot up the system, and proceed to Section 4 for an introduction to streaming tape software.
+Boot up the system, and proceed to Section 4: Introduction to EVTAPE Software.

-3.2.2 External Tape Drive Installation
+External Tape Drive Installation

-Follow these steps to install your external tape drive in the IBM PC, XT, AT, Personal System/2 Model 30, or compatible computer:
+Follow these steps to install your external tape drive in the IBM PC, XT, AT, Personal System/2 Model 30 or compatible computer:

-- Turn your computer OFF, disconnect the 1. electricity to it, and position the system so that you have easy access to the back of the chassis - 2.
+- 1. Turn your computer OFF, disconnect the electricity to it, and position the system so that you have easy access to the back of the chassis. - 2.
 Locate and remove the cover mounting screws as shown in Figure 3-10.